What is Electronic Data Interchange?

 - Order Management Systems (OMS)

-This seamless integration enables companies to automate processes such as invoicing, inventory management, and order fulfillment.
+This integration is what lets businesses automate invoicing, inventory updates, and order fulfillment.

 Automation and Processing